Raevaen/Me/README.md

 # Hi there, I'm Emanuele! 👋

 Welcome to my GitHub profile!
-I'm passionate about coding, technology, and continuous learning.
+I'm passionate about coding, technology, and yoga.
 Here's a bit about me:

 ## 🚀 About Me